FreedomBen/awk-hack-the-planet/README.md

 The payroll file is `payroll.tsv`.
 You can generate a new one with the provided ruby script if you’d like to randomize it.

 There are many different solutions.
 The ones presented are just mine.
 Many of them could be optimized and refactored to be more elegant.
-To run my solutions, use (but substitute the number for the one you are trying to run):
+To run my solutions (and check my output against yours), use `awk -f <file> payroll.tsv` (but substitute the number for the one you are trying to run):

 ```bash
 awk -f 01.awk payroll.tsv